 By: Henz Llarves | Date Posted: May 23, 2022

-Keycaps, they’re probably the most recognisable customisation component of a mechanical keyboard.
-And the plastic that make up these keycaps can alter the feeling and sound when used.
+Keycaps, they’re probably the most recognizable customization component of a mechanical keyboard.
+And the plastic that makes up these keycaps can alter the feeling and sound when used.

 Some keycaps use dense plastics that feel “dry” or sandy to the touch while also giving a more solid sound when pressed.
 Others can be “wet” but offer durability in other ways.